kubeguard/guard/docs/install.md

 ```

 ## Configure Kubernetes API Server
-To use webhook authentication, you need to set `--authentication-token-webhook-config-file` flag of your Kubernetes api server to a kubeconfig file describing how to access the Guard webhook service.
-You can use the follow command to generate a sample kubeconfig file.
+To use webhook authentication, you need to set `--authentication-token-webhook-config-file` flag of your Kubernetes api server to a [kubeconfig file](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) describing how to access the Guard webhook service.
+You can use the following command to generate a sample `kubeconfig` file.

 ```console
 # print auth token webhook config file.
 Change the server address to your guard server address.